hanscappelle/more-android-examples/README.md

 # Projects

+## Base Project

+Ignore this one since it nothing more than a basic Android Eclipse project.
+This is used for creating new examples only.

 ## Actionbar compat & Menu Drawer

 Example based on the official Android ActionBar example but now implemented with the actionbar compat implementation and a menu drawer added.
 This is how to use the menu drawer (aka sliding menu) and actionbar on 2.1 and up devices.